-As such, you may want to disable Smart Lock by visiting the above menu to maximize your privacy and security.
+As such, you may want to disable Smart Lock by heading to Settings–> Lock Screen –> Smart Lock to maximize your privacy and security.
 Inside the "Smart Lock" page, turn off the setting for "Trusted devices" by deleting any devices shown.
 You should also consider disabling "On-body detection," "Trusted places," and "Voice Match" to keep your S10 as secure as possible.

 As a Google product at its heart, the Android-based One UI that's running on your S10 comes packed with Google apps and services like Google Assistant and Google Maps that take in data from your device to give you a personalized experience.
 If you'd rather not share your data with Google, you can easily disable this feature to curtail its data collection for account-based services by going to Settings –> Privacy –> Activity controls.

-Within the "Activity controls" page in the menu above, there are various options you can tweak to minimize data collection."Web & App Activity" is the big one, as it can be disabled to prevent Google from collecting information about sites you visit using its search engine, along with apps you use on your S10.
-"Device information" lets Google save your calendar and contacts on its cloud-based servers.
+Within the "Activity controls" page, there are various options you can tweak to minimize data collection."Web & App Activity" is the big one, as it can be disabled to prevent Google from collecting information about sites you visit using its search engine, along with apps you use on your S10.

-There's also "Voice & Audio Activity" which trains Google Assistant to recognize your speech habits that you can also turn off here.
-Beyond those, you can also opt to kill YouTube history and location history to remain as private as possible.
+Beyond that, you can also opt to kill YouTube history and location history to remain as private as possible.
 Just bear in mind that Google apps that depend on these features (including any Google Home devices you may have) will lose functionality.

 Advertisements account for a significant chunk of Google's total revenues, and the tech giant uses data sourced from your S10 to deliver targeted ads that cater specifically to you.
 While Google never shares your data with outside parties, "Ads Personalization" can be concerning, as it lets third-party apps access your advertising ID to create a profile centered on you.